hiiamboris/red-wiki/Guru-Meditations.md

 # RGB image data via FFI

-> Access binary data from an external source

 A `redBinary()` function was added to the libRed API (see the example in %tests/libRed/test.c).
 You can use it to pass a binary buffer to Red, from which you can construct an image using following code (assuming your binary! value is referenced by `buffer`):
 ```
 img: make image!
 50x50        ;-- set the right image size here